georgbuechner/litt/README.md

   good at doing its job)
 - [rayon](https://github.com/rayon-rs/rayon) for parallelizing indexing and
   making it ~10 times faster!
+- [levenshtein-rs](https://github.com/wooorm/levenshtein-rs) for allowing us to
+  show atleast some previews for fuzzy search

 We also want to clarify, that not all dependencies use the same license as we do: